Get Your Premium Membership

 from the homes and

-persons possessed by them
+individuals possessed by them

 and to cure people of the illnesses

-One day his wife fell ill,
+One day, his wife fell ill;

-yet, he did not call doctors
+yet, he did not call doctors,

-sought what the deities would tell
+sought guidance from the deities

-for the cure in his sombre dreams.
+in his somber dreams.

 Of no avail ,